coderssudo/instacontroller/README.md

 # instacontroller
-this is just a fun project to play
+This is just a simple fun desktop application...

-#Browser
+It has some feature which can control Instagram webpage

+### Modules Used
+Selenium
+Tkinter

+## Browser
 When Browser opens make sure it should be maximized although you can minimise it but the window should remain in full size

-#XML path
-the XML path can be change
+## XML path
-mostly it remains same as there is less chance of change in basic structure of website
+the XML path can be change ,mostly it remains same as there is less chance of change in basic structure of website

-#Error Handling
+## Error Handling
-Althouth this app is running smoothly but it can give error due to
+Althouth this app is running smoothly but
+#### It can give error due to
 Network problem
 performing task beyond app reach

+## Features
+#### It has several features like
+Login
+Search
+Read Notification
+Pic Open
+Like
+Save
+Logout